NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Orb Blast Trap.md

   - name: ""

   - name: "Slam Doors"
-    desc: "`pf2:r` (arcane) **Trigger** A second creature crosses a magical sensor at the midpoint of the hall.\n**Effect** The doors at either end of the hall slam shut and lock in place while the trap is active (the doors open automatically if the trap is disabled or destroyed).
-The doors (Hardness 14, HP 56 \[28 BT\]) can be Forced Open with a DC 40 Athletics check check, or via a DC 35 Thievery check check to Pick the Lock.
+    desc: "`pf2:r` (arcane) **Trigger** A second creature crosses a magical sensor at the midpoint of the hall.\n* * *\n\n**Effect** The doors at either end of the hall slam shut and lock in place while the trap is active (the doors open automatically if the trap is disabled or destroyed).
+The doors (Hardness 14, HP 56 [28 BT]) can be Forced Open with a DC 40 Athletics check check, or via a DC 35 Thievery check check to Pick the Lock.
 The trap rolls initiative."
   - name: "Melee"
     desc: "Force Bolt +35 () (can target any creature in area **A8**)"